-The Arts, Humanities & Social Sciences Division has three educational aims.
+The Arts, Humanities and Social Sciences Division has three educational aims.
 The first is to teach the richness of human existence, offering an education that is inward looking, personal and self-revealing, and which teaches students about their own uniqueness.
-The second is to teach the nature of society, human organization and the body politic, offering an education that is outward looking, social and civic, and teaches students their relationship to other humans.
-The third is to fit the student for an economic role is society, through teaching the skills necessary for paid employment.
+The second is to teach the nature of society, human organization and the body politic, offering an education that is outward looking, social and civic, and that teaches students their relationship to other humans.
+The third is to fit the student for an economic role in society through teaching skills necessary for paid employment.